popcodeorg/popcode/README.md

 ### Running locally ###

+#### With Docker

+If you already use Docker, your best bet is to use it for Popcode development too.
+A simple `docker-compose up` will do the trick.

+#### Without Docker

-Pretty easy.
+Still pretty easy.
 Just check out the code.
 You’ll need [Yarn](https://yarnpkg.com/), which is the cool new NPM.
 It’s [easy to install](https://yarnpkg.com/en/docs/install).

 Once you’ve got it just run: